 Since there are many other online businesses offering the same products, failing to offer your visitors immediate services and valuable information may cost your business a chance to win.
 However, the cost of providing round the clock support is traditionally high.
 How to balance things out?
 Here comes the answer: Self-service.
 Delivered by Bots.

 Chatbot is a new flash for e-commerce merchants, especially for a website.
-You can have a super-friendly, always-available, cross-functional tool that stays right on your website to welcome new visitors and they’ll love it.
-Chatbot can also help businesses collect customer information once they interact with the bot, manage all the customer’s orders and data in one place directly from your website, send back responses based on customers’ interest.
-Undoubtedly, chatbot can help boost your sales and improve customer satisfaction more than regular support methods.
+You can have a super-friendly, always-available, cross-functional tool that stays right on your website to welcome new visitors.
+Chatbot can also help businesses collect customer information once they interact with the bot, manage their orders and data in one place directly from your website, and send back responses.
+Undoubtedly, chatbot can boost your sales and improve customer satisfaction more than regular support methods.

 Create a smooth conversation flow

 Customers today want fast and great service.
-They sometimes are not patient enough to wait until your customer support team steps in and handles their requests, or willing to accept bad service, instead they will switch to your competitors.
+They sometimes are not patient enough to wait until your support team steps in and handles their requests.
+They are neither willing to accept bad service, and will switch to your competitors.
 Thus, while building a conversation flow, make sure their experience with your service is positive by offering a smooth and concise conversation.

 Here are the tips: